-- The Development Pro Forma (Exhibit B), which identifies the total development cost and the sources and uses of funds. - The Operating Budget (part of Exhibit B), to provide operating costs and cash flow over a 15-year period. - Tax Credit Summary (Exhibit B), to provide details on the amount of tax credits being requested from PHFA, the equity raise (as cents on the dollar), and the amount of funds being requested (if any) from PHFA.
+- The Development Pro Forma (Exhibit B), which identifies the total development cost and the sources and uses of funds. - The Operating Budget (part of Exhibit B), to provide operating costs and cash flow over a 15-year period.
+Please note there are two sheets in the operating proforma spreadsheet if your project includes an operating subsidy use the form that includes the operating subsidy - Tax Credit Summary (Exhibit B), to provide details on the amount of tax credits being requested from PHFA, the equity raise (as cents on the dollar), and the amount of funds being requested (if any) from PHFA.

 Provide supporting evidence of all funding commitments received, and a list of pending applications with dates of submission and expected awards.
-Applicants must submit a Letter of Intent (LOI) from an equity investor committing LIHTC syndication proceeds and the amount of equity expected to be raised.
+For projects seeking four percent LIHTCs, applicants must submit a Letter of Intent (LOI) from an equity investor committing LIHTC syndication proceeds and the amount of equity expected to be raised.